-I'm going to assume that the reader has some basic knowledge of theory, harmony and counterpoint.
+I'm going to make the assumption that the reader has some basic knowledge of music theory, harmony and counterpoint.
 You don't need to be an expert in writing Bach fugues, but you will need to know basic four-part harmony and simple concepts of musical form.
 This article won't tell you how to write a march, but it will help you to orchestrate one for brass bands.

-I'm also going to assume that the reader either plays in, or is familiar with, brass bands.
+I'm also going to assume that the reader either plays in, or is familiar with, the British style of brass bands.
 I shall expect the reader to be able to recognise a euphonium, cornet, baritone and so on, but they may not be familiar with the instrumentation such as the number of players on parts or even what the parts are called.
 Having said that, a reader asking questions such as "What instruments does a brass band contain?"; "My tuba players can't read treble clef parts yet, I need to be able to change their parts to bass clef while they learn"; "How do I Write for a Brass Band?"; or "What musicians are involved in a brass band" should find their answer here.
 Those with little or no experience of writing brass bands will gain from this article; here you will learn how to arrange a simple hymn tune for brass band.

 Any suggestions of what you'd like to see would be appreciated.
 I will be adding musical examples later.

 All brass bands, whatever their standard and wherever they are, use the same instrumentation.
 This is the first of many surprises that the newcomer to writing for this genre will have to be ready for.
 Orchestral writers are accustomed to using whatever orchestration they expect to be most appropriate for the music; except for the percussion section, banding composers and arrangers, however, need to stick to the given instrumentation.
 I am fudging the issue a little because the instrumentation used by Salvation Army bands is slightly different from that used in contesting bands.
 I shall return to that later.